cloud-bulldozer/scale-ci-deploy/README.md

 # scale-ci-deploy

-This repo contains playbooks to install, scale and upgrade OpenShift 4 clusters on Azure, AWS, GCP, and OpenStack for the Scale-CI environment and test framework.
+This repo contains playbooks to install, scale and upgrade OpenShift 4 clusters on Azure, AWS, GCP, Alibaba, and OpenStack for the Scale-CI environment and test framework.
 Included are the playbooks to install and scale an OpenShift 3 cluster on OpenStack as well.

 ## Documentation, Usage and Examples